Study Materials Available

 Question

-Which plant tissue is responsible for the downward movement of manufactured food from leaves?
+Which complex tissue is responsible for the upward movement of water and dissolved minerals?

 Answer